nickpiccaro/CistromeMetaX/README.md

 ## About

+CistromeMetaX streamlines the extraction of critical metadata from ChIP-seq experiments, including experimental factors, cell types, tissues, and target proteins from GEO (Gene Expression Omnibus) XML files.
+Unlike other metadata extraction tools, CistromeMetaX is built on native ChatGPT OpenAI functionality and requires no model training or specialized setup.
+The package validates its LLM outputs against established databases to ensure extracted cell types, tissues, cell lines, and target proteins are biologically valid and standardized.

-GEOMetaX streamlines the extraction of critical metadata such as experimental factors and ontologies from GEO (Gene Expression Omnibus) XML files using LLMs.
-It is designed to integrate with existing bioinformatics pipelines, providing highly accurate and consistent outputs suitable for resources like Cistrome.
+The tool is designed to integrate seamlessly with existing bioinformatics pipelines, providing highly accurate and consistent outputs suitable for resources like Cistrome and other ChIP-seq analysis platforms.

 ---

 ## The Model

-This package utilizes the OpenAI GPT models under the hood.
-It performs semantic parsing and context-aware extraction to generate structured metadata.
-The results are optimized for minimal post-processing and can be fed directly into downstream databases or tools.
+This package utilizes OpenAI's GPT models through their native API.
+It performs semantic parsing and context-aware extraction to generate structured metadata from ChIP-seq experiment descriptions.
+The results are validated against established biological databases and optimized for minimal post-processing, allowing direct integration into downstream databases or analytical tools.

 ---